 The Royal Mint in collaboration with Disney have launched the 'Winnie the Pooh and friends' fifty pence collection.
-The series, which starts with Winnie the Pooh enjoying his favourite food 'a jar of honey' will be followed in 2020 by 2 more releases, Piglet, and Christopher Robin.
+The series, which starts with Winnie the Pooh enjoying his favourite food 'a jar of honey' and was followed in 2020 by 2 more releases, Piglet, and Christopher Robin.
 The collection when complete will contain 9 coins of different designs, 6 of which are yet to be revealed. what we do know is that they feature Winnie's friends from hundred acre wood.

 The origins of 'Winnie the Pooh'

 Children's favourite 'Winnie the Pooh' was the creation of author A.A Milne, Winnie first appeared in Milne's 1924 book of poems illustrated by E. H. Shepard, 'When We Were Very Young' as 'Mr Edward Bear'.
 It was not until 1926 that the character appeared as himself in his familiar red T-shirt in Milne's classic book 'Winnie the Pooh' again illustrated by E. H. Shepard, whose drawings are depicted by the Royal Mints designer Jody Clark in this wonderful 9 coin series.